 \section{Conclusion}

-Conventional monolithic 2D chips cannot sustain the increasing performance and compute capacity demands due to increasing manufacturing costs.
-2.5D and 3D multi-chiplet systems have emerged as cost-effective solutions to continue the required scaling.
+Due to increasing manufacturing costs, conventional monolithic 2D chips cannot sustain the increasing performance and compute capacity demands.
+2.5D and 3D chipset systems have emerged as cost-effective solutions to continue the required scaling.
 However, substantial compute power in a small volume intensifies the power density, leading to severe heat dissipation and thermal challenges.
-There is a strong need for open-source thermal modeling tools that enable researchers to analyze thermal behavior and perform thermally-aware optimizations.
+There is a strong need for open-source thermal modeling tools that enable researchers to analyze thermal behavior and perform thermally aware optimizations.
 Re-purposing existing approaches developed for monolithic chips incurs accuracy and execution time penalties, while custom-designed singular solutions have limited scope.
 To fill this gap, this paper proposed MFIT, a set of multi-fidelity thermal models that span a wide range of accuracy and execution time trade-offs.
 Since the proposed models are consistent by construction, designers can use them throughout the design cycle, from system specification to design space exploration and runtime resource management.